Skip to main content

 1

-Per Lütken designed over 3,000 glass pieces for Holmegaard during his remarkable 50-year career, making him one of their most prolific and influential designers.
+Per Lütken designed over 3,000 glass pieces for Holmegaard during his 50-year career, making him one of their most prolific and influential designers.

 Average55-70%